From infant school to the Higher Education System (Universities etc.)

 Understanding how Venice is made, how it works and how it worked in the past is the first step to living it, respecting and enjoying it.
 Why is the urban fabric of the city, which is so dense, characterised by so many campi and corti (squares)?
 Why is there a wellhead in every square?
 Why do the chimneys have such bizarre shapes?
 How do the houses and palaces stand in the water?
 These and many other questions will be answered in a special itinerary in which Ca’ Rezzonico lends itself perfectly as example and at the same time as a perfect observation point.
 We will start from the museum to reach the nearby Campo San Barnaba where we will see the wellhead in the center.
 Then we’ ll enter again at Ca’ Rezzonico by the water entrance to the palace on the Grand Canal.
 It is that here our exploration starts in search of answers to the above questions, and searching for the answers will lead us all the way up… to the attic!
 Each experience will then be documented and summarised in the workshop, during which the participants will put together a really special board they can take home in a “smart” version.

-Available also the toolkit version.
+Available also in the Toolkit version.

-Duration: 2 h (1 h 30 min in the toolkit version)
+Duration: 2h (1h 30 min in the toolkit version)

 Language: Italian, English